 A. Statement of Purpose

-To ensure that computing resources are up-to-date and continue to fulfill the College’s operational needs, the College is moving to a computer replacement strategy with the initial goal of assessing computers for replacement every five years as funding allows.
+To ensure that computing resources are up-to-date and continue to fulfill the College’s operational needs, the College employs a replacement strategy with the goal of replacing computers every five years as funding allows.
 This lifecycle replacement timeframe will not apply to computers which are being used primarily as thin clients that leverage the College’s virtualized desktop infrastructure (VDI) and is always subject to the availability of funding.
-In accordance with this goal, the College will work within existing budget parameters to provide the necessary basic computing resources, implement standards for computing resources on its campuses to increase the supportability of the College’s installed base of equipment, and streamline the College’s policies and procedures around the specification, acquisition, deployment, and support of new equipment as well as the re-deployment or disposal of old equipment.
+In accordance with this goal, the College will work within existing budget parameters to provide the necessary basic computing resources, implement standards for computing resources on its campuses to increase the supportability of the College’s computing assets, and streamline the College’s policies and procedures around the specification, acquisition, deployment, and support of new equipment as well as the re-deployment or disposal of old equipment.

 The goals for this strategy, listed and classified in order of priority, are as follows: